tunglamadm/helm-present/helm-present-final.md

   +) when we use a chart to deploy application type will be application

-  +) library will be use in case project will have reusable functions that can be used across charts.
+  +) library will be used in case project will have reusable functions that can be used across charts.
 When define a chart as a library project, it will not have any templates and there will be no releases or installations done using that chart.
 It simply is to define some reusable functions that can be used across other charts, other library charts or other application charts.

 - version: the version of the chart starts with zero point 0.1.0 (version number is not fixed, can be any numer)